 Osilodrostat, which was originally developed by Novartis but is now being developed by Recordati after it acquired the worldwide rights for marketing osilodrostat, will be available in three dosages: 1 milligram (mg), 5 mg, and 10 mg film-coated tablets.

 In its recommendation, the EMA’s Committee for Medicinal Products for Human Use (CHMP) stated that the dosing should be initiated and supervised by physicians experienced in endocrinology or internal medicine, and that patients should be monitored.

-The trial included 137 people with persistent Cushing’s disease, who received osilodrostat for 26 weeks.
-Participants were then randomly selected to continue osilodrostat or switch to a placebo for an additional eight weeks.
+The trial included 137 people with persistent Cushing’s disease, who first received Isturisa for 26 weeks and were then assigned randomly to continue Isturisa or switch to a placebo for an additional eight weeks.
 Participants then could receive Isturisa in an open-label extension segment lasting another 12 weeks.

 The findings were shared at the Endocrine Society Annual Meeting (ENDO 2019) in a talk, titled “Osilodrostat Treatment in Cushing’s Disease (CD): Results from a Phase III, Multicenter, Double-Blind, Randomized Withdrawal Study (LINC 3).”

-Investigators in an ongoing Phase 3 trial — called LINC-4 (NCT02697734) — are currently confirming their findings in 69 patients with persistent or recurrent Cushing’s disease, who were randomized to receive osilodrostat or a placebo.
-The study’s main aim is to determine the proportion of patients achieving a complete response — also measured by normal cortisol levels in urine.
+Investigators in an ongoing Phase 3 trial — called LINC-4 (NCT02697734) — are currently confirming their findings in 69 patients with persistent or recurrent Cushing’s disease, whose excess cortisol is caused by a tumor in the pituitary gland producing too much of the adrenocorticotropic hormone.

 An upcoming Phase 2 trial (NCT03708900) will test the safety and efficacy of osilodrostat in children with the disease who are ineligible for surgical treatment, have had disease recurrence after surgery, or are awaiting surgery.